-Disposal of forged or counterfeit items 171.
-Where, in consequence of the execution of a Search Warrant, there is brought before a Court any forged banknote, banknote paper, counterfeit currency, instrument, or other thing for forgery or counterfeiting, the possession of which, in the absence of Lawful excuse, is an offence, the Court may cause the thing to be defaced or destroyed.
+156. Where, in consequence of the execution of a search warrant, there is brought before a court any forged banknote, banknote paper, counterfeit currency, instrument, or other thing for forgery or counterfeiting, the possession of which, in the absence of lawful excuse, is an offence, the court may cause the thing to be defaced or destroyed.

-Transmission to Court of other State 172.
-Where a Search Warrant is issued in respect of an offence against the Law of the State and a Summons has been issued for that offence or any person has been charged with that offence before a Court, the Court issuing the Search Warrant may, except he has disposed of the thing in accordance with Section 168 (4) of this Law, transmit anything seized and brought before him to that Court and in relation to anything so transmitted, the functions conferred on a Judge or Magistrate by this Law shall be exercised by that Court instead of the Judge or Magistrate who issued the Search Warrant.
+Transmission to court of other State.

+157. Where a search warrant is issued in respect of an offence against the law of any State of Nigeria and a summons has been issued for that offence by, or any person has been charged with that offence before a court of that State, the Court issuing the search warrant may, except he has disposed of the thing in accordance with Section 153 of this Law, transmit anything seized and brought before him to that court and in relation to anything so transmitted, the functions conferred on a Magistrate by this Law shall be exercised and performed by that court instead of the Magistrate who issued the search warrant.

-PART XX1 BAIL AND RECOGNISANCES GENERALLY
+PART 19 - BAIL AND RECOGNIZANCES: GENERALLY

+General entitlement to bail.

-General Entitlement to Bail.
-173. When a person who is Suspected to have committed an offence or is accused of an offence is arrested or detained, or appears or is brought before a Court, he shall, subject to the provisions of this Part, be entitled to Bail.
+158. When a person who is suspected to have committed an offence or is accused of an offence is arrested or detained, or appears or is brought before a court, he shall, subject to the provisions of this Part, be entitled to bail.

-Power of Court to order person in custody to be brought before it.
+Hower of court to order person in custody to be brought before it.

-- 174. (1) Where a Suspect or Defendant is detained in a Prison, Police Station or any other place of detention, the Court may issue an Order to the Officer in Charge of the Prison, Police Station or other place to produce the Suspect or Defendant at the time and date specified in the Order before the Court. - (2) The Court may, on production of the person or subsequently, make such Order or give such directives, as it considers appropriate in the circumstances in accordance with the provisions of this Law.
+- 159. (1) Where a suspect or defendant is detained in a prison, police station or any other place of detention, the court may issue an order to the officer in charge of the prison, police station or other place to produce the suspect or defendant at the time and date specified in the order before the court. - (2) The court may, on production of the person or subsequently, make such order or give such directives, as it considers appropriate in the circumstances in accordance with the provisions of this Law.